-Unless otherwise stated, the Abbey Room will normally open at 7.30pm and lectures commence at 8.00pm.
+Unless otherwise stated, the Abbey Room and Zoom meetings will normally open at 7.30pm and lectures commence at 8.00pm.

-Those wishing to attend field or geoconservation meetings please contact our Field Secretary, email: email@example.com
+Those wishing to attend field or geoconservation meetings please contact our Field Secretary (email address on the Contacts page).

-More contact details are available on our Contact us page.
+Other contact details are also available on our Contact us page.

-Updated 21 February 2017.
-Members please check your email for any last minute changes
+Members please check your email for any last minute changes.

 Recordings of some of our virtual talks can be found on our YouTube channel.

 'A very British summer in the late Triassic: the Arden Sandstone Formation of the English West Midlands and the dawn of the dinosaurs'